laavanyebahl/3D-Reconstruction-and-Epipolar-Geometry/README.md

 # 2 Fundamental matrix estimation

 In this section you will explore different methods of estimating the fundamental matrix given a pair of images.
-In the data/ directory, you will find two images (see Figure 3) from the Middlebury multiview dataset1, which is used to evaluate the performance of modern 3D reconstruction algorithms.
+In the data/ directory, you will find two images which is used to evaluate the performance of modern 3D reconstruction algorithms.

 **The Eight Point Algorithm**
 The 8-point algorithm is arguably the simplest method for estimating the fundamental matrix.
 We use correspondences from data/some corresp.npz.